-Probe the wire labeled with the #3 (in the photo above) with the RED multimeter lead.
+Probe the wire labeled with the #3 (in the photo above) with the red multimeter test lead.

 NOTE: The TP sensor must remain connected to its electrical connector.
 You'll need to use a back probe or a wiring piercing probe to tap into the signal of the middle wire.
 To see what a wire piercing probe looks like and where to buy one, go here: Wire Piercing Probe.